Rank-stability of polynomial equations: Basic Properties and Examples

 By the rank-stability of $\Alg$, for every $k\in S_1$ there exist $n_k'\ge 1$ and matrices $X_{1,k}',\dots,X_{d,k}'\in\M[n_k'](F)$ such that $P_j(X_{1,k}',\dots,X_{d,k}')=0$ for all $1\le j\le r$, and $\Rank(\widehat{X_{i,k}}-\widehat{X_{i,k}'})\le\eps' n_k$.
 By \Lref{lem:small-approx} and since $\delta<(\eps' d)^2$, we may assume $\left|n_k'-n_k\right|\le\eps' dn_k$.
 Fix $k\in S_0\cap S_1$.
 By \Lref{lem:computing polyrank}, we have,

 As $\Rank p(X_{1,k},\dots,X_{d,k})\ge\eps n_k$, we deduce

-In particular, $p(X_{1,k}',\dots,X_{d,k}')\ne 0$.
+In particular, $p(X_{1,k}',\dots,X_{d,k}')\ne 0_{n_k'}$.
 Therefore the homomorphism $f\colon \Alg\rightarrow \M[n_k'](F)$ defined by $x_i\mapsto X_{i,k}'$ carries $f(a)\ne 0$.
 It follows that $\Alg$ is residually finite-dimensional. \end{proof}

 Therefore, special attention is paid to the rank-stability of residually finite-dimensional algebras.
-Recall that a Lie algebra is residually finite-dimensional if and only if its universal enveloping algebra is residually finite-dimensional \cite{Michaelis87,Michaelis87b}.
+Recall that a Lie algebra is residually finite-dimensional if and only if its universal enveloping algebra is residually finite-dimensional \cite{Michaelis87b,Michaelis87}.

-\begin{exmpl} The first Weyl algebra $\Alg_1=\C\left<x,y\right>/\left<xy-yx-1\right>$ is infinite-dimensional and simple, so it admits no finite-dimensional representations.
+\begin{example} The first Weyl algebra $\Alg_1=\C\left<x,y\right>/\left<xy-yx-1\right>$ is infinite-dimensional and simple, so it admits no finite-dimensional representations.
 However, $\Alg_1$ admits approximate representations: for each $n>1$, the matrix

 has zero trace and therefore can be written as a commutator $[X_n,Y_n]$.
-Then $\rank [X_n,Y_n]=\frac{1}{n}$.
+Thus its normalized rank is $\rank \left( [X_n,Y_n] - \Id_n\right)=\frac{1}{n}$.
 Therefore, $\Alg_1$ is not rank-stable.
-An alternative argument for the non rank-stability of $\Alg_1$ follows from \Pref{prop:sofic}, since $\Alg_1$ is a linear sofic algebra (see~\cite{ArzhantsevaPaunescu17}) but not residually finite-dimensional. \end{exmpl}
+An alternative argument for the non rank-stability of $\Alg_1$ follows from \Pref{prop:sofic}, since $\Alg_1$ is a linear sofic algebra (see~\cite{ArzhantsevaPaunescu17}) but not residually finite-dimensional. \end{example}

 An extreme case where rank-stability holds vacuously is when an algebra does not admit even approximate finite-dimensional representations.
 In other words, when there are no homomorphisms to any metric ultraproduct.